 Art.
 3. REQUEST FOR ARBITRATION OR SUBMISSION

 3.1.
-The Court is empowered to act upon a request for arbitration based on an arbitration agreement, or a submission to arbitration, subject to the provisions of the applicable law.
+The Court is empowered to act upon the filing with it of a request for arbitration in writing based on an arbitration agreement, or a submission to arbitration, subject to the provisions of the applicable law.

 - the original arbitration agreement or a copy thereof to be certified according to the law of the State where the agreement was made;

-- on original certificate of the Registry of Commerce or an equivalent document for legal entities and a certified copy of a document proving the identity of physical persons;
+- an up to date certificate of the Companies Registry or an equivalent document for legal entities and a certified copy of a document proving the identity of physical persons;

 - where the Claimant has elected to be represented by an attorney at law, an original power of attorney issued in favour of the attorney at law instructed to represent the Claimant, certified in the manner required by the law of the State where the power of attorney is issued;